+“Affiliates” shall mean any entity controlling, controlled by, or under the same control as, directly or indirectly, any party to this Agreement.
+“Control” shall mean the power and authority to manage such entity, whether directly or indirectly, through the holding of shares with a voting right, through a contract or otherwise.

+“Representatives” shall mean each party’s affiliates and their respective officers, directors, employees, partners, advisors (including legal counsel, consultants, accountants, and financial advisors), and their respective representatives.

 Nondisclosure of Confidential Information.
 Recipient shall not, unless otherwise expressly authorized in writing by Discloser, use any Confidential Information disclosed to it by Discloser for its own use or for any purpose other than to evaluate, carry out discussions concerning, and undertake the Relationship.
-Recipient shall not disclose or permit disclosure of, unless otherwise expressly authorized in writing by Discloser, any Confidential Information of Discloser to third parties or to employees of Recipient, other than directors, officers, employees, consultants and agents of Recipient who are required to have the information in order to carry out the discussions regarding the Relationship.
+Recipient shall not disclose or permit disclosure of, unless otherwise expressly authorized in writing by Discloser, any Confidential Information of Discloser to third parties or to employees of Recipient, other than Representatives of Recipient who are required to have the information in order to carry out the discussions regarding the Relationship.
 Recipient shall take reasonable measures to protect the secrecy of and avoid disclosure or use of Confidential Information of Discloser in order to prevent it from falling into the public domain or the possession of persons other than those persons authorized under this Agreement to have any such information.
 Such measures shall include the degree of care that Recipient utilizes to protect its own Confidential Information of a similar nature.
+Recipient shall inform each of its Representatives of the confidential nature of the Confidential Information and of the provisions of this Agreement, and shall direct each Representatives to comply fully with the restrictions contained in this Agreement with respect to the use of Confidential Information.
 Recipient shall notify Discloser of any misuse, misappropriation or unauthorized disclosure of Confidential Information of Discloser which may come to Recipient’s attention.
+Recipient shall be liable for a breach of this Agreement by any of its Representatives.

 Exceptions.
-Notwithstanding the provisions of Section 2 above, information disclosed by Discloser shall not be considered “Confidential Information” as defined herein where Recipient can prove that such information: (a) was in the public domain at the time it was disclosed or has entered the public domain through no fault of Recipient; (b) was known to Recipient, without restriction, at the time of disclosure, as demonstrated by files in existence at the time of disclosure; or (c) becomes known to Recipient, without restriction, from a source other than Discloser without breach of this Agreement by Recipient and otherwise not in violation of Discloser’s rights.
+Notwithstanding the provisions of Section 2 above, information disclosed by Discloser shall not be considered “Confidential Information” as defined herein where Recipient can prove that such information: (a) was in the public domain at the time it was disclosed or has entered the public domain through no fault of Recipient; (b) was known to Recipient or its Representatives, without restriction, at the time of disclosure, as demonstrated by files in existence at the time of disclosure; or (c) becomes known to Recipient or its Representatives, without restriction, from a third party source not known to be bound by confidentiality.